dhaalves/currency-conversion-service/README.md

 ## Intro
 Since this is a simple project, I choose a simple and slim architecture.
 This means I have only two visible layers on my project structure, the resource and the model layer.

 The model layer uses Hibernate with Panache which brings nice support for using the Active Record pattern.
-For exposing the API I used JAX-RS espec.
+For exposing the API I used JAX-RS spec.

-You can check the API doc generated using OPEN API espec on http://DOMAIN/swagger-ui or http://localhost:8080/swagger-ui/#/ if you run localy;
+You can check and try the API (doc generated using OPEN API specification) on https://app.swaggerhub.com/apis/dhaalves/generated-api/1.0 or http://localhost:8080/swagger-ui/#/, if you run locally;